Bitergia/archimedes/README.md

 archimedes
-http://...                        # Kibana URL (required) --export                          # action (required) --obj-id/title ...                # ID/title of the object to export (required)
---folder-path  ...                # folder where to export the dashboard objects (default './') --one-file                        # export the objects to a file (only for dashboards) --force                           # overwrite an existing file on file name conflict
+http://...                        # Kibana URL (required) --export                          # action (required) --obj-type ...                    # Type of the object to export (required) --obj-id/title ...                # ID/title of the object to export (required) --folder-path  ...                # folder where to export the dashboard objects (default './') --one-file                        # export the objects to a file (only for dashboards) --force                           # overwrite an existing file on file name conflict --index-pattern                   # export the index pattern related to the target object
 ```

 ## Examples